D'erlanger: Warner Music Japan: 2013–present

-Legacy
+Musical style and legacy

 D'erlanger are often credited as one of the founding acts of Japan's visual kei movement.
 Tomokazu Nishihiro of Real Sound wrote that by showing influence from metal, punk and early Japanese rock in their music, they affected the sound as well as the image of visual kei.
 Kiyoharu said that, with band's like Boøwy and Buck-Tick being popular at the time, D'erlanger's mix of "beat rock" with metal was "shocking."
 Tomoyuki Hokari of OK Music also described their music as taking aspects from beat rock like Boøwy and mixing it with metal like 44Magnum.
 Music website Geki-Rock wrote that they had a great influence on the music scene and subsequent artists by incorporating various elements of rock music—punk, goth, beat rock, heavy rock, and digital—into their songs.
 Nishihiro stated that D'erlanger are still held up as a unique band decades later because each member is distinct and unlike any other musician.

+Multiple members of D'erlanger listed Boøwy, Buck-Tick, Bauhaus, the Sex Pistols and Hanoi Rocks as being among their favorite musicians.
+Cipher included The Cure, Love and Rockets and Dead End as some of his favorite acts, and cited 44Magnum guitarist Jimmy as his idol.
+Seela named Mötley Crüe, the Street Sliders and Personz as his favorite bands, and cited Nikki Sixx as his idol.
+Tetsu listed Missing Persons, INXS, Toy Dolls and 44Magnum as some of his favorite acts, and named Terry Bozzio as his idol.
+In addition to some of the already mentioned acts, Kyo included The Lords of the New Church and The Zolge on his list of favorite musicians, and cited Michael Monroe as his idol.
+In 2007, Tetsu said he had previously been aiming for a more minimalist style and drum setup, but this changed after befriending Chad Smith.
+Influenced by Smith teaching him to "just have fun", Tetsu started using many drums in his kit, like Bozzio.

 Kerrang! included Basilisk on a list of 13 essential Japanese rock and metal albums, writing that its songs "engulfed a generation with a burgeoning erogenous intensity the scene has seldom seen since."
+Kamaitachi guitarist Kazzy and vocalist Sceana both expressed admiration at Cipher's stage presence.
 Inoran was influenced by D'erlanger as a teenager and has expressed particular admiration for Cipher on several occasions.
 His Luna Sea bandmate Shinya described D'erlanger as exemplifying all the elements of visual kei and praised Tetsu's drumming.
 Hyde looks up to D'erlanger, particularly Kyo, whose style he imitates.
 Dir En Grey guitarist Die developed his love of the instrument from La Vie En Rose and called Cipher his "guitar hero."
 Mucc guitarist Miya has said that D'erlanger was the reason he started a band, and Dezert drummer Sora is also a big fan.